jes-sherborne/secret-server/docs/configure-aws.md

 1. Go to S3
 2. Click _Create Bucket_
 3. Choose a memorable name for your bucket, like _secret-server_.
-4. Choose the region you will use for secret-server
+4. Choose your preferred region
 5. Click _next_
 6. Set properties if you want.
 Secret-server does not require any changes to these, but feel free to add tags or logging.
 7. Click _next_
 8. Remove all access privileges.
 You will enable access to this bucket later via a role
 9. Click _next_
 10. Review your settings and click _Create Bucket_.
-11. Take note of the arn.
+11. Take note of the __arn__.
 You will need it later.

 ## Create KMS key